rescript-lang/rescript-compiler/jscomp/super_errors/README.md

 cd ..
 npm -g install .
 ```

+##### Troubleshooting

+Did you do "eval `opam config env`" In your CLI/bashrc/zshrc?

+If you've contributed to this part, but pulled in new changes and are now having problems building, it might mean that your artifacts are stale after that pull.
+In this case, do `git clean -xdf` at the root of the project. **Careful**, this will kill clean all your unsaved changes!
+Afterward, redo the above build process (skip the `opam` part.
+That part's likely not changed).

+**If these fail too**, make sure you do have the correct `ocamlopt` in your environment: `which ocamlcopt` should show an `opam` path, not `reason-cli` path.
+If you see the latter, this means it overrode the global `ocamlopt` BuckleScript needed.
+In this case, either temporarily uninstall reason-cli or make sure your opam PATH overrides the reason-cli PATH (and not the other way around) in your bashrc/zshrc.

+#### Test

 Now, for testing super_errors on a dummy project.
 Go somewhere else and do this: